-Discipline NSU ETS 2015 Old SoBUSKE AY 2016-2017 NSU ETS 2019 Revised SoBUSKE Spring 2019 Marketing 51% 56% 45% 82% Percentages indicate the student mean percentage on the measure.
-Data collected where the partial SoBUSKE was integrated into the course.
+Discipline NSU ETS 2015 Old SoBUSKE AC 2016-2017 NSU ETS 2019 Revised SoBUSKE Spring 2019 Marketing 51% 56% 45% 82% Percentages indicate the student mean percentage on the measure.
+Data collected where the partial

 Note: The scores in the chart above are the unprocessed student mean scores.
 These are presented for easy interpretation of student trends.